-More and more consumer advocates are sharing with American families new trends in the U.S. health care industry, and there is a growing awareness that the assimilation of individual physician practices into bigger healthcare networks can have an impact on what you pay at your doctor's office.
+More and more consumer advocates are sharing with American families new trends in the U.S. health care industry.
+There is a growing awareness that who owns your doctor's practice can have an impact on what you pay.
 It's a good idea to look closer into how this phenomenon can affect your wallet.

 Changing the 'Place of Service': What's in a Name?
 In many cases, patient interactions that happen in a doctor's office don't change when that office gets bought out by a hospital or other care network.
 The same doctors are still there, and they operate the same way.
 What changes, though, is the way that services are billed, first to the health insurer or entitlement program, and then to you.